Huge Potential Spending Power in Small Cities in China

 - Many domestic brands are well-established and foreign brands—even if localized—face an expensive uphill battle breaking into these low-margin markets.
 As a result, these local markets are dominated by domestic firms and a small number of large foreign firms with the financial wherewithal and strategic patience to overcome these challenges.

-Opportunities for Foreign SMEs
+Opportunities for Foreign SMEs in Small Cities in China

 This is a missed opportunity—particularly for foreign small and medium-sized enterprises (SMEs).
 Typically, low-cost and mass market goods imply low margins and little profit without high sales volumes.
 Yet foreign SMEs should view these local markets as an opportunity for two reasons.
 First, they include over 800 million consumers, collectively.
 That means there is a lot of room for new entrants and growth.
 Second, internet penetration and mobile phone use is quite high in China—even in rural areas.
 This means SMEs can easily reach customers and reduce costs by using e-commerce platforms (e.g. Taobao), marketing via online platforms such as We Chat and Weibo—each with hundreds of millions of active users, and take advantage of the country’s well-developed transportation infrastructure and logistics network via fulfillment companies.